Green tea contains compounds that help you relax.

 Green Tea Does Not Contain Too Much Caffeine

-The caffeine content of most green tea products is a lot lower than coffee and generally lower than black tea, although green tea leaves actually tend to have more caffeine than black tea leaves.
+The green tea vs coffee caffeine content is a lot lower than coffee and generally lower than black tea, although green tea leaves actually tend to have more caffeine than black tea leaves.
 The caffeine content of tea depends on numerous factors, with the type of tea not being a major one.

 For example, one cup or 8-ounce serving of green tea contains around 35 mg of caffeine, whereas one cup of brewed coffee contains around 95 mg.
 A cup of black tea contains around 47 mg of caffeine.